mariberg/aws-bootcamp-cruddur-2023/journal/week6.md

-### Create ECR repo and push image for fronted-react-js
+### Create a Dockerfile specifically for production use case - frontend

 A task definition file was created for frontend and also a separate Dockerfile.prod was created as it is recommended to have a separate Dockerfile for production.
 For frontend the app has to be build for production, which is a step that wasn't done in development.
 In order to serve this files, Nginx will need to be used.